GilianPonte/gilianponte.github.io/_posts/2017-10-16-scraping_with_R.md

 # Introduction
 Scraping is a time-saving skill.
-It makes you save time for more important things in your daily routine work or hobbies (for example: getting coffee for your colleagues).
+It makes you save time for more important things in your daily routine work or hobbies (e.g., getting coffee for your colleagues).
 More important in my experience, for most companies it enables the company to analyse its competitors' pricing strategy, product availability or collect reviews to do a sentiment analysis.
 In this case, we will scrape some prices from a Dutch webshop (please don't sue me).
 This case is pure for educational purposes...

 # Let's start scraping